Imparted righteousness: The "NPP" case against both Imputed and Infused Righteousness

 This means that we do not "receive" the righteousness of God (or as often expressed, "of Jesus") as in the classical Evangelical vernacular, nor is it "infused" as stated in the classical Roman Catholic vernacular.
 The "righteousness of God" remains His alone, and our "righteousness from God" means that we are found to be "of" the people of God.
 Paul's argument is that it has always been so, but what has changed is that the Messiah, in Jesus of Nazareth, has now appeared.

 An important verse to note is 2 Cor 5:21, "For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God."
 (ESV), which has traditionally been interpreted to mean that the Christian has, in some way, become righteous (by infusion or imputation), in exchange for Jesus' sinlessness.
 In fact, N. T. Wright says, Paul is speaking here of the apostles, and pointing out that in their role as apostles, their activity is effectively God's righteousness (covenant faithfulness) in action ("we are ambassadors for Christ, God making his appeal through us.
 We implore you on behalf of Christ, be reconciled to God" - vv 20–21).
 This meaning is natural when taken in context from verse 11 through 21.

+N. T. Wright is less than accurate:"the righteousness of God", like for example, "the fear of the Lord" is a subjective genitive,not an objective genitive.